 - Hot Work

 - Height Permit

 - Permit to Dig

 - LOTO

-- Confined Space Entry (This procedure is in development and will be released in early 2023)
+- Confined Space Entry

 For details around Ryman Construction's permit to work and the procedure outline, refer to the procedures (e.g. LOTO procedure) which can be found on the Health and Safety Management SharePoint.
+For instructions on how to use the Donesafe Permit to Work system visit the Donesafe SharePoint page - Donesafe.

-All permitted work must be placed in the Permit Register and still requires a SWMS or similar risk assessment to be in place and reviewed by a member of Ryman Site Management (works manager) prior to works commencing.
+All permitted work must logged in DoneSafe utilising the Permit module and still require a Safe Work Method Statement SWMS or similar risk assessment to be in place and reviewed by a member of Ryman Site Management (works manager) prior to works commencing.
 All Permits must be closed out once the work is complete.

-3.2 Bullying and Undesirable Behaviour
+Bullying and Undesirable Behaviour